myTerminal/theme-looper/README.md

 ### *Optional:* Set both

-In this case, only the favorite themes that are not within the ones to be ignored are used.
+In this case, only the favorite themes that are not among the ones to be ignored are used.

 ### More